-Anytime you create a jpeg using Lightroom’s Export dialog (or any other method), the file is compressed — information is thrown away in order to make the file smaller.
+Anytime you create a JPEG file using Lightroom’s Export dialog (or any other method), the file is compressed — information is thrown away in order to make the file smaller.
 How much is determined by the Quality setting or, in Lightroom 3 or later, if you choose instead, the Limit File Size setting.

-The big benefit of jpeg files is that they are relatively small.
-The jpeg save algorithm is complicated, but it basically evaluates each pixel in your image, looking at pixels surrounding it to see if they are “close enough” in color and tone.
+The big benefit of JPEG files is that they are relatively small.
+The JPEG save algorithm is complicated, but it basically evaluates each pixel in your image, looking at pixels surrounding it to see if they are “close enough” in color and tone.
 If they are “close enough”, then they are changed to be the same.
 This way the file doesn’t need to store as many pieces of information and can be smaller.
 How close is “close enough” is determined by the Quality setting, which ranges from 0 to 100.

 Here is an email-sized photo (approximately 400×600 pixels) saved at Quality=100:

 And here is the same photo, saved at Quality=0:

 Here is a close-up comparison (zoomed in to 4:1 / 400%, so you are seeing individual pixels in both):

 In this case, the Quality=100 file is 298 kb, and the Quality=0 file is 79 kb.
 The file savings with each image will be different, based on the amount of detail in the image.

 Note that even at Quality=100, information is being thrown away, but you would be hard-pressed to see any difference from your original or an uncompressed TIFF file.
 With this image, the TIFF would be 665 kb, so going with a JPEG at Quality=100 more than cuts the file size in half, with no visible loss in quality.

 When I am emailing an image or putting it on the web, my goal is usually to get the smallest file possible, without visually degrading the image.
 I find that a quality setting of 60-70 is sufficient.
 For this image, Quality=65 reduces the file size to 135 kb, and the image looks fine: